andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/displaying-data-with-nsfetchedresultscontroller-and-swift.md

 #### UITableViewDataSource methods

 The final step in implementing `MainViewController` is to set up the table view so that it pulls data from `fetchedResultsController`.
-I&#8217;m implementing the [standard UITableViewDataSource methods][10] here, along with `tableView:titleForHeaderInSection`.
+I'm implementing the [standard UITableViewDataSource methods][10] here, along with `tableView:titleForHeaderInSection`.
 Take a look:

 <pre class="lang:swift decode:true mark:7-9,15-18,25,34-37" title="UITableViewDataSource" >public class MainViewController: UIViewController, UITableViewDataSource, UITableViewDelegate, NSFetchedResultsControllerDelegate {